-The Fair Work Commission has launched a Workplace Advice Service (Service) to provide access to free legal assistance to eligible persons including small business employers seeking employment law advice.
+The Workplace Advice Service provides access to free legal assistance to eligible people and small business employers who need employment law advice.
+The advice may be for unfair dismissal, general protections or other employment-related matters.

-During the appointment, a lawyer may advise the party on:
+During the appointment, a lawyer may give you advice about:

-It is possible a lawyer may advise the application is without merit.
-In this case, the assistance will be limited to helping the party comply with the Commission's processes and organising their material.
+It is possible that the lawyer may advise you that your application is without merit, which means that the case is unlikely to succeed if you decide to proceed.
+In this case, the lawyer will most likely only be able to help you to comply with the Commission's processes and to organise your material.

 |Arnold Bloch Leibler|